 All of the exercises Sarah had to share were extremely helpful, but the most interesting advice I got from her was that I needed to keep riding Nautica in the movement, even after I get my desired result.

 While I don’t want to become a “drill sergeant” rider, and I’m definitely not recommending that I drill Nautica in any one exercise, I do need to provide a slightly more intense work environment to encourage the proper muscle growth and the other physical benefits that come along with moving in this new way.
-Now, once I get Nautica working in the new “correct” way, I ride him there for ten to fifteen more minutes and on both reins equally.
-I’ve found that after using this method, in our subsequent rides he is easier and quicker to bring back into that correct way of going.
+Now, once I get Nautica working in this new, correct way, I ride him there for ten to fifteen more minutes and on both reins equally.
+I’ve found that after using this method, in our subsequent rides, he is easier and quicker to bring back into that correct way of going.